Shreekar105/KafkaProject/README.md

 Dataset Used

-You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)
+we are mainly interested in operation side of Data Engineering (building data pipeline)

-Here is the dataset used in the video - https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv
+Dataset used in Project - https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv